vanshp2002/discord-clone/README.md

 ## Features:

 - Real-time messaging using Socket.io
+- Different views of the functionalities provided for ADMIN, MODERATOR and GUEST
 - Send attachments as messages using UploadThing
 - Delete & Edit messages in real time for all users
 - Create Text, Audio and Video call Channels